Tuesday, 25 March 2025

 Pump Fuses

-‘Pastille’ in French, referred to as a ‘fuse’ in English, this sacrificial disc is located in the pump and ruptures in the event of a locked centreboard (or rudder) encountering an Orca or other submerged object, hopefully prevcnting damage.
-(To the hydraulic system, while still discouraging the orca)
+‘Pastille’ (losenge) in French, ‘fuse’ in English, this sacrificial disc is located in the pump and ruptures in the event of a locked centreboard (or rudder) encountering an immovable object, hopefully prevcnting damage to all involved.

 Many have suggested that DIY fuses are fine in this application, some are more cautious.
-Thought I’d investigate….
+I thought I’d investigate….

 The beer can is made of .007" aluminum, punch is 1/2” in diameter.